nicholas-gcc/auth0-app-action-map/README.md

 - Upon successful login, Auth0 generates a bearer token for the session which is then sent to the `api-gateway` and the `report-generation-service`.
 Both of these services have authentication middlewares with the intended audience being the `Report Generation Service API`, but you may choose to define different authentication logic at the `api-gateway` (e.g. Coarse Permissions) and the `report-generation-service` levels (e.g. Fine-Grained Permissions) separately according to your business rules and logic

 - After successful authentication, the `report-generation-service` uses the `Management API` to generate a Management API token.
 This token is used to retrieve information about client applications, actions, and flows.
+In particular, this application uses the `Management API`'s `/api/v2/clients` and `/api/v2/actions/actions` endpoints to generate the action-client mappings, and the `/api/v2/users/{userId}/roles` to verify the permissions assigned to the user.

 - It also checks if the user is assigned a `Manager` role.
 If so, the report will display all information, including triggers.
 Below is an example of a user with the `Manager` role.